2 electric Kia truck models will reach dealers in 2026 [Update]

 Features

-We are expecting Kia’s new electric pickup to be available with plenty of modern features, even besting what’s currently offered with the Telluride.
+We are expecting the Kia Tasman EV to be available with plenty of modern features, even besting what’s currently offered with the Telluride.
 Depending on the market and price, this truck’s equipment catalog is likely to include adaptive cruise control, pedestrian detection & collision mitigation, around-view cameras, a multi-zone climate control system, LED ambient lighting, power sunroof, multiple drive modes, wireless phone charging, heated & ventilated front seats, and dual fully-digital displays for the driver and the infotainment system.

 Specifications